Diamond Trust of London: Development

 Rohrer prototyped the game on paper.

 Jason Rohrer was inspired by German-style board games to build a turn-based strategy game.
 He wanted to harness the unique qualities that a video game could bring to a board game, and so focused on their ability to deliver different views of the board to each player.
 He wanted to create a game which explored "knowledge chains", where the player must not only be aware of his knowledge and movements on the board, but also how much of that has been exposed to the opponent.
-In March 2009, he was invited by publisher Majesco Entertainment to pitch an idea for a Nintendo DS game, and keeping these mechanics in mind, he pitched a game called Deception.
+In March 2009, he was invited by publisher Majesco to pitch an idea for a Nintendo DS game, and keeping these mechanics in mind, he pitched a game called Deception.
 In Deception, two players would play one half of a married couple, with the aim to gather damaging evidence regarding their spouse's infidelities as ammunition for a forthcoming divorce case.
 Majesco rejected this concept as being "too sensitive a subject for the DS market".

 Rohrer later transferred the themes of Deception onto a framework around corporate espionage and the blood diamond trade.
 Though not particularly concerned about blood diamonds, and wary of the game being perceived as a finger-wagging exercise, he felt that the setting would give an "extra oomph to the game's seedy mechanics".
 Instead of being an overt protest against the blood diamond trade, the game would explore the psychology of the industry through its game mechanics, causing players to reflect after a game on their decisions made within it.
 Majesco greenlit this, and in July 2009, a publishing contract was signed.
 Rohrer began work on Diamond Trust of London as a pen and paper prototype to iron out the design before committing to code.
 By December, the game was in a fully playable state, lacking only the soundtrack and tutorial.
 Majesco, however, decided to back away from a physical cartridge release, and pushed instead for a DSiWare download version.
 Rohrer disagreed, believing that the smaller DSiWare market would limit the game's audience; Majesco, on the other hand, was not willing to invest in the manufacturing of cartridges without strong pre-order numbers.
 The company made the game available to GameStop to gauge pre-order interest, stating that 3,000 pre-orders would be necessary for a cartridge release.
 Diamond Trust generated only 23 pre-orders, and in 2010, the Majesco agreement was terminated.